facultyai/dash-bootstrap-components/docs/components_page/components/card.md

 {{example:components/card/sizing/utility.py:cards}}

+### Horizontal

+Using a combination of grid and utility classes, cards can be made horizontal in a mobile-friendly and responsive way.
+In the example below, we remove the grid gutters with `.g-0` and use `.col-md-*` classes to make the card horizontal at the `md` breakpoint.
+Further adjustments may be needed depending on your card content.

+{{example:components/card/sizing/horizontal.py:card}}

 ### Using custom CSS

 Finally, you can use custom CSS to control the size of your cards.
 In this example we use the `style` argument of `Card` to set inline style arguments.
 You can also write your own CSS classes that specify `width`, `max-width` etc. and apply them to the card.